I love Ataulfo mangos. The next best thing to eating them fresh is using them for baking. Try them in these mango pecan scones!

-In a bowl, stir together the flour, baking powder, sugar, and salt.
+In a medium bowl, stir together the flour, baking powder, 3 tablespoons of sugar, and salt.
 Add the pecans, and stir to coat them with the flour.

-Cut the butter into the flour, and use two knives or a pastry blender to mix until the butter is in pea-size pieces throughout the flour.
+Cut the butter into the flour, and use two knives or a pastry blender to mix until the butter is in pea-size pieces and distributed throughout the flour.

-Cut like a pie into 8 pieces.
+Cut like a pie into 8 wedges.
 Place the scones on a lightly greased baking sheet, or on a baking sheet covered in a silicone mat.
-Sprinkle with the raw sugar.
+Sprinkle with the scones with the remaining raw sugar.
 Bake 12 to 15 minutes or until the edges begin to brown.
 Remove from the baking sheet and cool on a wire rack.
 Serve warm or at room temperature.
-Makes 8 scones.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution